Kerala court acquits Bishop Franco Mulakkal in nun rape case | Law-Order

 A court in Kerala on Friday acquitted Roman Catholic Bishop Franco Mulakkal of the charges of raping a nun in a convent in the southern state.

-As the prosecution failed to produce evidence against the accused, the Additional District and Sessions Court II acquitted the Bishop.
+As the prosecution failed to produce evidence against the accused, the Additional District and Sessions Court II, Kottayam, acquitted the Bishop.

 Mulakkal, 57, was accused of raping the nun multiple times during his visit to a convent in this district when he was the Bishop of the Jalandhar diocese of the Roman Catholic church.

+However, senior IPS officer S Harishankar, who had led the special investigation team in the rape case against the bishop, said the verdict was not acceptable and an appeal should be moved against it.

+''It is a very very unfortunate verdict.
+We had expected 100 per cent conviction in the case,'' Harishankar told reporters.

+Echoing the same sentiments, Public Prosecutor Jithesh J Babu said despite the victim's statement, the verdict came out like this. ''This could not be accepted'', he said, adding that the verdict will be challenged in the higher court after getting the approval of the government.
 The rape case against the Bishop was registered by police in Kottayam district in June, 2018.
-In her complaint to the police in June 2018, the nun had alleged that she was subjected to sexual abuse by Franco between 2014 and 2016.
+In her complaint to the police, the nun had alleged that she was subjected to sexual abuse by Franco between 2014 and 2016.

 The Special Investigation Team which probed the case, arrested the Bishop in September 2018 and charged him with wrongful confinement, rape, unnatural sex and criminal intimidation.